South Auckland community buzzing as Ōtara Market to reopen

 Before the pandemic, the market occupied half of the Newbury St carpark every Saturday.

-Healthcare providers and market management urged market-goers to wear masks, sanitise and stay home if they felt unwell.
+Healthcare providers and market management are urging market-goers to wear masks, sanitise and stay home if they felt unwell.

 For local businesses and community groups, the market's return has been a long time coming as it draws crowds from across the country.